carpentries-incubator/reproducible-publications-quarto/_episodes/07-code-chunks-2.md

 It'll look like the following:
 ![load libraries & data](../fig/07-load-libraries-data.PNG)

 At this point we could go back through our R scripts and comment out (or delete) the beginning sections where we load the data and libraries.
-That will save some time for the rmd document to render, because the data and libraries will only load once instead of twice.
+That will save some time for the Rmd document to render, because the data and libraries will only load once instead of twice.
 You can imagine that the more code chunks you have the more time taking this step would save.
 Bonus that this also works to load the data before it is called in inline code as well!

 ## Inline Code

 What if you only need to make a quick calculation and adding a code chunk seems a little overkill?

 You can also include `r code` directly in your the text portion of your document.
 Say you are discussing some of the summary statistics in your manuscript, R Markdown makes this possible through HTML/LaTeX inline code which allows you to calculate simple expressions integrated to your narrative.
 Inline code enables you to insert `r code` into your document to dynamically updated portions of your text.
 In other words, if your data set changes for any reason the code will automatically update the calculation specified.

 This can be helpful when referring to specific variables on your data.
 For example, you should include numbers that are derived from the data as code not as numbers.
 Thus, rather than writing “The CSV file contains choice consistency data for 10.000 simulated participants” (**FIXME8**), replace the static number with a bit of code that, when evaluated, gives you a dynamic number if anything changes on your dataset.
 Please note that this insertion is not included in the visual editor, so we need to do write an expression, for example: